 Consumption Of Protein Shakes During Pregnancy

 During pregnancy, a woman requires more essential nutrients for the development of the embryo, but it does imply double the calorie intake.
 On average, the protein requirements go up by 75 to 100 gm of protein per day leading.
-As protein is an essential nutrient during pregnancy, which helps in the growth of fetal’s brain and body, a protein shake is beneficial to meet the nutritional requirements.
+As protein is an essential nutrient during pregnancy, which helps in the growth of the fetal’s brain and body, a protein shake is beneficial to meet the nutritional requirements.
 It is essential to consider the hidden nutrients present in a protein shake.
 Hence you need to be careful while choosing an organic and safe protein shake during your pregnancy.

 As pregnancy is a sensitive matter, it is highly recommended to consult your gynecologist before starting a protein shake.
 Whey Protein is a safer option to consider.